ARM-software/gator/README_Streamline.txt

 *** Mali GPU ***

-Streamline supports Mali-400, 450, T6xx, and T7xx series GPUs with hardware activity charts, hardware & software counters and an optional 'film strip' showing periodic framebuffer snapshots.
+Streamline supports Mali-400, 450, T6xx, T7xx, and T8xx series GPUs with hardware activity charts, hardware & software counters and an optional Filmstrip showing periodic framebuffer snapshots.
 Support is chosen at build time and only one type of GPU (and version of driver) is supported at once.
 For best results build gator in-tree at .../drivers/gator and use the menuconfig options.
 Details of what these mean or how to build out of tree below.

 Mali-4xx:
-  ___To add Mali-4xx support to gator___
   GATOR_WITH_MALI_SUPPORT=MALI_4xx                                               # Set by CONFIG_GATOR_MALI_4XXMP
   CONFIG_GATOR_MALI_PATH=".../path/to/Mali_DDK_kernel_files/src/devicedrv/mali"  # gator source needs to #include "linux/mali_linux_trace.h"
   GATOR_MALI_INTERFACE_STYLE=<3|4>                                               # 3=Mali-400 DDK >= r3p0-04rel0 and < r3p2-01rel3